secretsciencelab/secretcampfire/docs/FAQ.md

-## Why are there many things I have to manage on my `secret campfire` blog?
+## Why are there many things I have to manage on my `secret campfire`?

 Because you are now graduating from a *simple user of the Internet* to an __owner__.
 And just like with anything else, being an owner comes with responsibilities.

-If you want things to be brain-dead simple, there are many other options available where someone else takes care of your blog for you.
-But as you know, the trade-off when someone runs your blog for you is that you don't really own anything.
+If you want things to be brain-dead simple, there are many other options available where someone else takes care of your site for you.
+But as you know, the trade-off when someone runs your site for you is that you don't really own anything.
 They own you.

 If you want the freedom of owning and keeping what you own, there will be a slight learning curve.
 But these are good things to know, because knowledge is power.
 For years, all these other sites have happily kept people ignorant, helpless and in the dark.
 Think about it -- they **don't want you to know** how to run your own site.
 They make **more money** if you don't know how to run your own site and are completely dependent on them.

 In contrast, `secret campfire` will show you exactly how to run your own server so you can finally be independent and free.
 But of course, our goal is to make it as simple as possible -- it's only as hard as it needs to be but no harder.
 In fact, it's so easy... you don't even need a computer.

-However, if you're not the DIY type and prefer to have your blogs set up for you, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com) and we'll take care of you.
-In your email, tell us what blog name you want and we'll set you up for a one-time fee of $5.
-After they're set up, your blogs belong 100% to you and run free forever.
+However, if you're not the DIY type and prefer to have your `secret campfire` set up for you, email [getscampy@secretcampfire.com](mailto:getscampy@secretcampfire.com) and we'll take care of you.
+In your email, tell us what  name you want and we'll set you up for a one-time fee of $5.
+Once set up, your site belongs 100% to you and runs free forever.

 ---